-You may use savings to staircase, but if you're intending to fund the staircasing transaction with a new mortgage or by extending your current mortgage - you should be exploring financial advice and consider the options available to you, to secure a lending offer in principle.
+If you are intending to fund the staircasing transaction with a new mortgage or by extending your current mortgage - you should be exploring financial advice and consider the options available to you, to secure a lending offer in principle.

-At this stage you won't know the exact value of your home, but you can look at the cost of similar properties in the area, to give you a feel for the likely cost of staircasing.
+At this stage you will not know the exact value of your home, but you can look at the cost of similar properties in the area, to give you a feel for the likely cost of staircasing.